 All potential security incident should be reported to the the Information Technology Services (ITS) Director.
 To report loss or theft of physical data (files, documents, etc) please contact the Director of Human Resources.

 Loyola High School provides technology resources to its students for the purpose of enhancing and supporting student learning.
-These resources include but are not limited to internet access, wi-fi connectivity and Google Apps for Education Access to these resources is a privilege, not a right.
+These resources include but are not limited to internet access, Wi-Fi connectivity and Google Workspace Access to these resources is a privilege, not a right.
 The purpose of the Responsible Use Policy is to ensure available, reliable and secure technology resources at Loyola High School.

 As a Catholic, college-preparatory school, Loyola High School students are expected to use technology resources in a manner consistent with the expectations of the “Norms of Student Conduct” in the Parents’ & Students’ Handbook.
 Loyola High School reserves the right to take disciplinary action if a student uses technology resources to engage in any activities that meet any of the following criteria: